fanhao000/connect4/README.md

 The program serves as the platform for the game, while the 2 clients actually enter in the way they want to play the game.

-Download all files and run board.java to begin game!
+Download all files and run runner.java to begin game!